shichongrui/saws/README.md

 SAWS uses the idea of stages for deployed environments.
 So changing the `--stage` option allows you to release multiple environments of an app.

+## SAWS CLI

+To see more about the CLI see the [documentation on the SAW CLI](./packages/cli/README.md)

 ## Services <a id='services'>
 - [RestApiService](./packages/api/README.md#rest-api-service)
 - [GraphQLApiService](./packages/api/README.md#graphql-api-service)